-In the UK, Part 1 is typically an undergraduate degree in Architecture, Part two is typically a Master of Architecture degree and Part 3 is typically a Postgraduate Certificate.
+In the UK, Part 1 is typically a BA or BSc in Architecture, Part 2 is typically a Masters in or Diploma of Architecture and Part 3 is typically a Postgraduate Certificate.
 In addition to these three qualifications, all architects are required to have completed a minimum of two years professional experience.
 Read the student-produced Bath Architecture Annual to see examples of BSc and MArch student work.

 Bath offers a unique structure for all three parts, integrating the required periods of professional experience within the academic course.

 ARB/RIBA Part 1: Architecture BSc (Hons)

 The undergraduate degree course is designed to provide you with the opportunity to develop a broad range of skills and architectural understanding.